EN

 Internally experienced symptoms

 In addition to the visible signs, there are also lipoedema symptoms that can be felt.
-These can be aggravated after sitting or standing for long periods throughout the course of the day but are also worsened by heat:
+These can be aggravated after sitting, standing, walking or throughout the course of the day, but are also worsened by heat:

 • Extreme sensitivity of the tissues